mojitoinc/mojito-mixers/README.md

 <br />

-## Event CallBack
+## `onEvent` callback prop:

-The `onEvent` prop can be used to get updates about the progress of the user using the Payment UI, which can be useful for analytics:
+The `onEvent` callback prop can be used to get updates about the progress of the user using the Payment UI, which can be useful for analytics:

 ```TSX
 onEvent?: (eventType: CheckoutEventType, eventData: CheckoutEventData) => void;